ShivaAri/MBUnit1Project/README.md

 ..Git

-###Credits
+### `Credits`

 [Credit heavily to MDN](https://developer.mozilla.org/en-US/)

 ### `Recent Changes`
-All functionality is completed
+All functionality is completed.

 The Styling can begin.

 #### `Ice Box`

-Add animation to the lettering gradient on the cards
+Add animation to the lettering.

+Add some gradient on the cards.

-Update the congratulatory message to showcase number of incorrect answers and correct answers
+Update the congratulatory message to showcase number of incorrect answers and correct answers.